Surgical Treatment for Scoliosis

 Because your spinal bones protect your spinal cord, your surgeon will straighten the bones only as far as is safe.

-Most patients recover from surgery with curves that have been straightened to less than 25°.
+Most patients recover from surgery with curves that have been straightened to less than 25 degrees.
 In many cases, these small curves are hardly noticeable.

 I have back pain associated with my scoliosis.
 Will the surgery relieve it?

 Immediately after surgery, there will be more pain than before, but this usually resolves over a period of a few weeks to a few months.
-Most patients report that their back pain is better at 1 year from surgery than it was beforehand.
+Most patients report that their back pain is better at one year after surgery than it was beforehand.

 Everyone — whether there is scoliosis or not — has some back discomfort from time to time.
-Expecting to never have any future back pain would be unrealistic.
+Expecting to never have any future back pain is unrealistic.

 Common Questions About Spinal Fusion for Scoliosis